ACEsuit/mace-layer/README.md

-        Controls the resolution of the spherical expansion. correlation (int): The maximum correlation order of the messages, :math:`\nu = 0, 1, \dots`. n_dims_in (int): The number of input node attributes. hidden_irreps (str): The hidden irreps definying the node features to construct. node_feats_irreps (str): The irreps of the node features in the input. edge_feats_irreps (str): The irreps of the edge features in the input. avg_num_neighbors (float): A normalization factor for the pooling operation,
+        Controls the resolution of the spherical expansion. correlation (int): The maximum correlation order of the messages, :math:`\nu = 0, 1, \dots`. n_dims_in (int): The number of input node attributes. hidden_irreps (str): The hidden irreps defining the node features to construct. node_feats_irreps (str): The irreps of the node features in the input. edge_feats_irreps (str): The irreps of the edge features in the input. avg_num_neighbors (float): A normalization factor for the pooling operation,